Hardware Engineer - IT-Online

-The main purpose of this job is the hardware development of novel electronics components, modules, subsystems, and systems to further the goals of the Organisation.
+The main purpose of this job is the hardware development of novel electronics components, modules, subsystems and systems to further the goals of the company

 - Design and develop circuits for various electronic systems